Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Experiment

 \subsection{Comparison with State of the Art}

 \cref{tab:quant_sirst} reports quantitative results on SIRST-UAVB and SIRST4, and \cref{fig_expIMG} provides qualitative comparisons.

 \textbf{Quantitative comparison.} Table~\ref{tab:quant_sirst} reports quantitative results under the unified centroid-level matching protocol.
 On SIRST-UAVB, our method achieves the highest Precision of 99.82 and the lowest Fa of 1.02, while maintaining F1 of 97.05.
 Compared with DNANet and SCTransNet, which report Fa of 15.77 and 5.09 respectively, our method consistently suppresses false alarms while using substantially fewer parameters.
 On SIRST4, our method achieves F1 of 94.60 while requiring over 8 times fewer FLOPs than SCTransNet and more than 16 times fewer parameters than DNANet.
 These results demonstrate that centroid-oriented spatial probability regression achieves competitive detection accuracy while naturally decoupling structural complexity from performance within an encoder-only framework.
+To complement the FLOPs and Params in Table~\ref{tab:quant_sirst}, we further benchmark frames per second (FPS) for representative high-accuracy competitors, as summarized in Table~\ref{tab:multi_delta_sirst4}.
+SPIRE reaches 261.2 FPS, running $3.23{\times}$ faster than DNANet, $3.89{\times}$ faster than SCTransNet, and $5.56{\times}$ faster than SDSNet.
+This confirms that the encoder-only design improves practical throughput while maintaining competitive detection accuracy.

 \textbf{Qualitative comparison.} Figure~\ref{fig_expIMG} visualizes representative detection results.
 Red rectangles denote ground-truth targets.
 Red circles indicate true positives, green circles denote false positives, and orange circles correspond to false negatives under the unified centroid protocol.
 Segmentation-based methods such as DNANet and SCTransNet often produce multiple adjacent mask responses around a single target.
 After connected-component clustering, these redundant responses may generate extra centroids near true targets, increasing false alarms.
 In contrast, our structured probabilistic response regression produces a single dominant peak per target without neighboring over-activation, resulting in cleaner centroid localization and consistently lower Fa.